- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 In this comprehensive practical guide to adding SFX to your videos, we’ll take you through the basics as well as more advanced techniques such as perfecting the timing of YouTube SFX and music, altering sounds using timestretching and pitchshifting and layering SFX to create unique audio experiences.

-We're also giving away free sound effects for video editing throughout this article, thanks to the SFX Cellar platform.
-We might be biased, but with plans beginning as low as $0.79/month you get access to highly curated, royalty-free, extreme in quality, mp3 sound effects for your project.
+We're also showing off some free sound effects for video editing throughout this article, thanks to the SFX Cellar platform, a free, highly curated, royalty-free, extreme in quality sound effects library for your project.

 Since captions, links and annotations can be added after uploading your video to YouTube, many beginner video makers make the mistake of thinking that the same is true of YouTube SFX, but this isn’t the case.
 Instead, you’ll have to add the SFX beforehand using video editing software (commonly referred to as a video editor or an NLE); but don’t worry, this is really easy and it doesn’t have to cost you anything.
 Read on to learn more!